UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 python --version
 ```

-which should return Python 3.11.0 or greater:
+Make sure it returns Python 3.11.0 or greater:

 ```
 Python 3.11.4